Experiencing Bluetooth® issues with Go Direct® sensors on Chromebooks? Get help here.

 1. Connect the included photogate cable to the Interface port on the projectile launcher.

-2. Connect the projectile launcher to LabQuest 2.
+2. Connect the projectile launcher to LabQuest 2 or newer.

-3. Turn on LabQuest 2 and choose New from File menu.
+3. Turn on LabQuest 2 or newer and choose New from File menu.

 The software will identify the sensor and load a default data-collection setup.
 You are now ready to collect data.